- Home /

 Our powers are set out in Part XVI and Schedule 17 of the Financial Services and Markets Act 2000.
 We take into account the law, codes and good practice that applied at the time of the event.
 We also follow the rules in the Financial Conduct Authority's (FCA) handbook, although we’re operationally independent of the regulator.

 We make decisions on the facts and evidence available in each case.
 Either side can tell us what they remember saying or being told.
 Written evidence or paperwork from the time is often very helpful.
 But if it isn’t available, it doesn’t mean we’ll automatically uphold or reject a complaint.
 The right outcome in one case may not be the right outcome in another as individual circumstances can vary so much.
+And, the decision we come to on what is fair and reasonable in all the circumstances of the case may be different to what a court would decide applying legal rules.

 The rules are different for financial businesses.
 If a consumer accepts our final decision, then the decision is legally binding on the financial business.
 It can’t simply withdraw from the process.